ElliotKillick/windows-vs-linux-loader-architecture/README.md

 00007ffd`289b5ad7 488b0dd2680c00  mov     rcx,qword ptr [ntdll!LdrpWorkCompleteEvent (00007ffd`28a7c3b0)]
 ```

 The `LdrpCreateLoaderEvents` function creates both events.
 The `LdrpDrainWorkQueue` function may wait on either `LdrpLoadCompleteEvent` or `LdrpWorkCompleteEvent`.
-Only the `LdrpDrainWorkQueue` function sets `LdrpLoadCompleteEvent`.
+Only the `LdrpDropLastInProgressCount` function sets `LdrpLoadCompleteEvent`.
 Only the `LdrpProcessWork` function sets `LdrpWorkCompleteEvent`.

 At event creation (`NtCreateEvent`), `LdrpLoadCompleteEvent` and `LdrpWorkCompleteEvent` are configured to be auto-reset events: